IMF mission to visit Kiev in November

 Earlier on Friday, Ukraine’s central bank said foreign currency reserves had plummeted by almost a quarter month-on-month in October to $12.6 billion, their lowest since 2005.

-Ukraine has so far received two tranches under the IMF programme, worth a total of $4.6 billion.
-(Reporting by Natilia Zinets; Writing by Alessandra Prentice; editing by Ralph Boulton)
+Ukraine has so far received two tranches under the IMF program, worth a total of $4.6 billion.

+Reporting by Natilia Zinets; Writing by Alessandra Prentice; editing by Ralph Boulton